Sex crimes against minors are a very sensitive and emotional issue for many people who care about children:

-Politicians often promise to "crack down on" crimes including crimes sex crimes against children as a way of galvanizing strong public sentiment.
-If you have been charged with a sex crime involving a child, it is especially important to talk to a lawyer as soon as possible, while a case is "fresh."
+Politicians often promise to "crack down on" crimes including sex crimes against minors as a way of galvanizing strong public sentiment.
+If you have been charged with a sex crime involving a minor, it is especially important to talk to a lawyer as soon as possible, while a case is "fresh."
 Consult with an experienced sex crimes defense attorney before talking to police investigators, social workers who ask to discuss an incident or any other person who appears to be probing for information related to allegations of any sex crime involving children:

 - Internet child pornography manufacture or distribution

 - Lewd behavior in the presence of children

 - Grooming of underage girls or boys for prostitution

 - Child molestation, including improper touching

 It is important for you to understand that an accusation does not equal guilt and conviction.
 In order for you to be convicted of a sex crime, you must be proven guilty as charged.
 Often, when we investigate allegations of sex crimes against minors, we find that children's testimony has been tainted by the influence of adults.
 Sex crimes against minors are often cited in disputed child custody cases.

 Both federal and Florida law enforcement are extremely serious about sex crimes involving minors.
 You do not need to have ever engaged in any sexual activity with a child to face stiff penalties.

 Sexual predator sting operations are very difficult situations for the accused.
 Essentially, police and special task force units are setting up individuals to make them look bad through manipulated online chats and e-mails.
 These officers are trained to create certain situations and to make what could be an innocent statement, construed as sexually overt.
 Many times, police are overzealous in handling these cases and there is evidence of improper conduct.
 A skilled attorney can help get such evidence thrown out or at the very least show holes in the prosecution's case due to such illicit conduct.